cpske/ISP/git/index.md

 **Visual** Guide to Git:

 - [Learn Git Interactive](https://learngitbranching.js.org) interactive graphical tutorial, includes branch, merge, rebase, and more.

 - [Visual Git Reference](https://marklodato.github.io/visual-git-guide) web page with illustrations of git commands.

 ### Three Areas: Repository, Staging Area (Index), Working Copy

 Video: [Git Workflow on YouTube](https://youtu.be/3a2x1iJFJWc) explains the 3 areas.
-Part of a course at Georgia Tech.
+Video is from a course at Georgia Tech.

 Git uses 3 special areas, and one special reference.